 1. Obtain your blog’s RSS feed URL by adding “/feed” to the end of the webpage URL.

 2. Login to your Zapier account and click “Make a Zap!”.
 Select RSS by Zapier as the trigger app and “New Item in Feed” as the trigger.

 3. Enter your blog’s Feed URL.
 If your blog requires a username and password, enter those details too.

 4. Pick a sample to test the zap and move on to creating the action.

-5. Select Process Street as the action app and “Create Checklist” as the action.
+5. Select Process Street as the action app and “Run Workflow” as the action.

-6. In the “Edit Template” page, select the “Content Promotion Checklist” template and the title of the article as the “Checklist Name”.
-There are numerous other details that can be connected to the checklist, but setting the name is the first step to getting the process underway.
+6. In the “Edit” page, select the “Content Promotion” workflow and the title of the article as the “Workflow Run Name”.
+There are numerous other details that can be connected to the workflow, but setting the name is the first step to getting the process underway.

-7. Test the zap, login into your Process Street account and confirm that the checklist has been created properly.
+7. Test the zap, login into your Process Street account and confirm that the workflow run has been created properly.
 If everything looks good, turn on the zap and look forward to a smoother content promotion process.